MubaiHua/ucla-cat/win/setup-guide.md

 Enter your UCLA Logon ID and password.
 Then a chrome window will pop up and the survey will start auto-filling.

 You only need to enter the activation link or account information for this first time.
 From now on, you can run `main.exe` and the survey will be auto-filled on its own.

+## Note on the files created
+Upon running `main.exe`, three files will be created, `duotoken.hotp`, `response.json`, `user_info.txt`.
+The first two files contains vital information for bypass duo mobile 2FA, and `user_info.txt` contains the UCLA Logon ID and password you entered.
+Please do not delete these files unless you want to repeat the setup process.